 This is a really interesting question to address.
 There are no benchmarks for a co-founder.
 You’re not interviewing them.
-The most important thing however, is trust.
-A co-founder should be someone you can trust and ones that trust you the same way.
+The most important thing, however, is trust.
+A co-founder should be someone you can trust and one that trusts you the same way.
 You have to be honest with each other.
-It can be someone you really get along with at your workplace, a friend you have known for a long time, a connection that you have mutual respect of values with.
+It can be someone you really get along with at your workplace, a friend you have known for a long time, or a connection that you have mutual respect or values with.
 It’s even more important than choosing the ideas and plans you are going to work on.

 Work on your priorities for doing whatever your startup needs to get off the ground and achieve early success.
 It is important that you do so in order to affirm that you and your co-founder are on the same page in setting up strategies for the development of your company when you’re brainstorming ideas.
 Your vision for the company should be agreed upon and it may be that sometimes your co-founder’s strategies are better than yours for the company, if so, they should be able to explain why it is.
 Set your ambitions aligned.
 Do not take your relationship for granted.